Raising the Subject

-Research shows that most people with mental health issues want to keep in touch with friends and colleagues and although many of us find it difficult to talk about mental health either our own or someone else’s, avoiding the subject really does not help anyone.
+Research shows that most people with mental health issues want to keep in touch with friends and colleagues and although many of us find it difficult to talk about mental health either our own or someone else’s, raising the subject can have a very positive impact.

 “ I need caring people who can listen and hear what I say - are prepared to 'walk alongside'.”